Show All Answers

 The Parks Division overseen mowing and spraying of parks, trails, natural areas and irrigation ditches.

-The focus is to keep weeds down to a minimum and preventing noxious week growth.
+The focus is to keep weeds down to a minimum and preventing noxious weed growth.
 Some areas are mowed and sprayed more frequently depending on their location and use.
 Report It!

 Xcel Energy: (800) 895-4999Poudre Valley REA: (800) 432-1012

 Water and Sewer Lines: The town owns, operates and maintains all water mains and the pipes to the meter pit or curb stop, whichever comes first.
 The homeowner owns the pipes to the house and inside the house.
 Sewer lines are the property of the homeowner to the point of connection with the Town of Windsor sewer main.
 For questions, call (970) 674-5400.

 Telephone and Cable: Telephones and cable lines are installed, owned and operated by the companies providing the service to the connection with your home.
 You are responsible for the lines inside the house.
 If you have questions, call your service provider.